Apply for Scholarships

 If you have a poor high school GPA but are doing better in college, you shouldn’t let that deter you from applying for more scholarships.

 Legitimate scholarships should not have any fees associated with them.
-While you might pay money to hire a tutor to help you craft a scholarship essay, you shouldn’t have to pay a specific application fee.
+While you might pay money to hire an SAT or ACT tutor or enlist someone to help you craft a scholarship essay, you shouldn’t have to pay a specific application fee.
 This is true for both traditional scholarships, as well as scholarship sweepstakes.

 If a scholarship charges you a fee to apply, then it's likely a scam.

-Some scholarships will let you defer the award until you're enrolled.
-However, there may be a limit on how long you can defer this.
+If you decide to take a gap year after high school, you may be able to defer some scholarships until you're enrolled.
+However, there may be a limit on how long you can do this.

 If you're applying for a scholarship and know that you want to take a gap year, make sure that you don't see anything in the rules or requirements that states you can’t do that.
 If you're not sure what the rules are, you should contact the scholarship committee as soon as possible.